Life after death: A guide to donating your organs in Singapore once you die

 7. Skin

-Grafting healthy skin aids wound healing from severe burns, restoring skin appearance and function.
+Grafting healthy skin aids healing from severe burns, restoring skin appearance and function.

 8. Pancreas